 Steve Denker, of strategy agency TopRight Partners, shares six tips you can use to get the most out of your agency partnership.
-Whether you’re working with a design firm or an experiential marketing agency, Steve has some great advice on how an agency should earn the word “partner” from you.
+Whether you’re working with a top design firm or great experiential marketing agencies, Steve has some great advice on how an agency should earn the word “partner” from you.

 Six Rules That Should Define Your Client-Agency Relationship.

 I learned an important business lesson early in my marketing consulting career.
 I responded to a new client’s email at about 1:30 AM on a Saturday night of a holiday weekend.
 My phone happened to be in hand, and I thought that my quick response would go far toward the expectations that our firm had laid out during our engagement kick-off meetings.

 I was right – it surely set expectations.
 I spent the next year receiving calls, texts and emails at all hours of the night with the expectation of a quick answer.
 My takeaway: it is critical to clearly lay out not just the project deliverables, but the communication and engagement “rules of the road” that will be beneficial for everyone involved.

 Through experience I have learned six rules for treating brand marketers like existing clients.
 Does your agency meet these standards?

 1. The agency’s sense of urgency must correspond to the brand marketer’s sense of urgency.

 When firms present similar capabilities to would-be clients, it often comes down to who pushed harder within a compressed cycle of information gathering, meetings, proposal reviews, presentations and the final decision.
 The firm that not only understands the client’s immediate needs, but demonstrates a willingness to dive in and shows an understanding of real business urgency and deliverables almost always prevails.